HumanSignal/awesome-data-labeling/README.md

 #### 3D

 * [KNOSSOS](https://github.com/knossos-project/knossos) - KNOSSOS is a software tool for the visualization and annotation of 3D image data and was developed for the rapid reconstruction of neural morphology and connectivity.
+* [MONAI Label](https://github.com/Project-MONAI/MONAILabel) - MONAI Label is a server-client system that facilitates interactive medical image annotation by using AI.
+It is an open-source and easy-to-install ecosystem that can run locally on a machine with one or two GPUs.
+Both server and client work on the same/different machine.
+However, initial support for multiple users is restricted.
+It shares the same principles with [MONAI](https://github.com/Project-MONAI/MONAI)

 #### Lidar